 Every once in a while, something goes wrong with an order.
-Buyers may take action by opening a dispute or asking their credit card issuer to reverse the charge (credit card companies call this a “chargeback”).
+Buyers may take action by opening a dispute through PayPal or by asking their credit card issuer to make a clarification and reverse the charge (credit card companies call this a “chargeback”).
 Disputes and chargebacks have the same net effect – a hold is placed on the sale’s funds – but their resolution processes are slightly different.

 Our guide to helping avoid disputes and chargebacks offers suggestions to help prevent these issues from happening in the first place.
 But if a customer files a dispute or chargeback, here’s what you need to do.

 In most cases, the easiest way to settle a dispute is for buyers and sellers to connect, work together to figure out what happened, and come to an agreeable solution.
-This helps prevent holds from being placed on your account and can go a long way toward keeping customers happy.
+This helps to release sooner the holds placed on your account and can go a long way toward keeping customers happy.

 Tips on successfully communicating with customers: